IT for Smart Renewable Energy Generation and Use (IT4SE): 2010-2016: 400,000 Euros.

 Below is a list of past and present postgraduate students.

-Matthew Jervis, Azmi Bin Mohd Yusof, Simon Laing, Howard Gaukrodger, Akram Darwish, Beryl Plimmer
+Simon Laing, Azmi Bin Mohd Yusof, Matthew Jervis, Howard Gaukrodger, Akram Darwish, Beryl Plimmer

-Pushkar Dhawale, Nicholas Lane, Daryl Budd, David King, Paul Klein, Daniel MCKenzie, Beverley Rogers, Kohl Bromwich, Chris Deaker
+Pushkar Dhawale, Nicholas Lane, Daryl Budd, David King, Paul Klein, Daniel MCKenzie, Beverley Rogers, Kohl Bromwich, Chris Deaker, David Kavenga

-Jernej Porenta (Slovenia), Graeme Caldwell (UK), Alexander Lang (Austria), Manuela Hutter (Austria), Daragh Byrne (UK), Rune Hoegh (Denmark), Antje Hansen (Germany), Miriam Schneider (Austria), Michiel Vandebril (Belgium), Simon De Schutter (Belgium), Wim Vanden Broeck (Belgium), Michael Kugler (Germany), Florian Reinhart (Germany), Kevin Schlieper (Germany)
+Jernej Porenta (Slovenia), Graeme Caldwell (UK), Alexander Lang (Austria), Manuela Hutter (Austria), Daragh Byrne (UK), Rune Hoegh (Denmark), Antje Hansen (Germany), Miriam Schneider (Austria), Michiel Vandebril (Belgium), Simon De Schutter (Belgium), Wim Vanden Broeck (Belgium), Michael Kugler (Germany), Florian Reinhart (Germany), Kevin Schlieper (Germany), Ida Buchwald (Germany)

 International Journal of Human-Computer Studies, IEEE Transactions on Software Engineering, IEEE Software, International Journal of Mobile and Blended Learning, Behaviour and Information Technology, Interacting with Computers.

-ACM CHI, ACM UIST, ACM CSCW, ACM TEI, ACM IVA, ACM IUI, ACM MobileHCI, ACM EICS, British HCI, INTERACT, IEEE IV, IEEE CGIV, IEEE CBMS, OZCHI, AUIC, CHINZ, CITA, I-HCI, DIILT.
+ACM CHI, ACM UIST, ACM CSCW, ACM TEI, ACM IVA, ACM IUI, ACM MobileHCI, ACM EICS, ACM ACE, British HCI, INTERACT, IV, IEEE PacificVis, IEEE EuroVis, IEEE CGIV, IEEE CBMS, OZCHI, AUIC, CHINZ, CITA, I-HCI, DIILT.

 Association for Computing Machinery (ACM)